-In the Mut section (Fig.4), X-ray diffraction reflects from base to top, the red clays of the Quseir Formation are composed mainly of quartz (36 -50.5%), halite (47%).
+In the Mut section (Fig. 4), X-ray diffraction reflects from base to top, the red clays of the Quseir Formation are composed mainly of quartz (36 -50.5%), halite (47%).
 Illite (16.5%) and dolomite (36%), the colorations of the red clay result of groundwater discharge from the Nubian Aquifer that acts as pigment.
 At the contact between the red clays and yellowish iron deposited, there are sandstone beds rich in quartz (36.7%) and vesuvianite (36.2%).
 The yellowish iron deposited are composed mainly of goethite with increase upward ranging from 25.7% to 60% and quartz only (ranging from 40 to 74.2%).

-At Zayat section (Fig.5), the iron-rich deposited occurs above the ferruginous sandstone of the Sabaya Formation (sample 33).
+In the Zayat samples (Fig. 5), the iron-rich deposited occurs above the ferruginous sandstone of the Sabaya Formation (sample 33).
 It is mainly composed of goethite (7.6%), quartz (79.1%) and kaolinite (13.1%).
 The iron ore in Zayat section is composed mainly of goethite (ranging from 61 to 67.1%) and quartz only (ranging from 32.8 to 39%) similar to the iron deposited in Mut section.
-XRD analysis (Fig.6) indicated that goethite mineral (FeO n(OH) is the main iron ore in the studied samples and it can identified in the XRD pattern by its characteristic peak at 4.19 Å where it reaches to about 67% in some samples (Table.3).
-Goethite an iron oxyhydroxides occurs with typically massive, silty-size.
+XRD analysis (Fig. 8) indicated that goethite mineral (FeO n(OH) is the main iron ore in the studied samples and it can be identified in the XRD pattern by its characteristic peak at 4.19 Å where it reaches to about 67% in some samples (Table.3).
+Goethite an iron oxyhydroxides consists of typically massive with silty-size.
 It could be formed as a primary mineral in hydrothermal deposits (Hassaan et al., 2015).
-Magnetite minerals are appears as little amount in some samples, which reaches to about 13.1% in the red clay bed of Quseir Formation, detrital quartz are probably concentrated with the lateritic iron ore by wind action.
+Magnetite minerals appears in little amount in some samples, which reaches to about 13.1% in the red clay bed of Quseir Formation.
+Detrital quartz is probably concentrated with the lateritic iron ore by wind action.